Virginia Mason hospital confirms 2 more deaths among infected patients

 The source of the outbreak is still under investigation.

-“While the risk of transmission is extremely low for patients, we continue to take proactive steps to avoid additional transmission,” interim hospital president Sydney Bersante said in a statement.
+“While the risk of transmission is extremely low for patients, we continue to take proactive steps to avoid additional transmission,” interim hospital President Sydney Bersante said in a statement.

 No further information about the patients who died or were infected was immediately available.